leannejdong/leannejdong.github.i/_pages/about.md

 [My personal homepage is out of maintenance!]

 Hi!
 I am a remote software engineer (Mostly C++, Rust, JS) from Australia.
 I'm passionate about bringing next generation decentalized technology into computer music/art/multimedia.
+Currently I work as a C++ developer in volmex lab help building the backend (server-side) operation from ground up with C++.
+I spend fair amount of time working on networking protocols and multi-languages code/frameworks migrations.

 My latest lines of work involve